 This ties everything up.
 As I mentioned, every pitch is likely to be different.
-With job interviews you’ve got ample time to prepare so there’s no excuses, but it’s often the coincidental run-in that catches us off guard.
+With job interviews, you’ve got ample time to prepare so there are no excuses, but it’s often the coincidental run-in that catches us off guard.
 Know your worth and be able to rattle off the five most relevant and impressive pieces of your personal story at all times to avoid freezing up under pressure.

 To complete the package and look the part, check out our guide on how to dress for the office.